 Jack of Clubs: Judas Maccabeus or Lancelot

 Sir Lancelot of ‘Knights of the Roundtable’ fame, was the most trusted of King Arthur’s knights and a key player in many of Arthur’s victories.
-Lancelot is best known for his love affair replica from 1848 France with Arthur’s wife, Guinevere, and the role he played in the search for the Holy Grail.
+Lancelot is best known for his love affair with Arthur’s wife, Guinevere, and his search for the Holy Grail.

-The list above are the most popular references from 16th Century France, but the names behind these face cards may differ between eras and regions.
-For example, decks from other periods may feature Joan of Arc or the goddess of love and beauty, Venus.
+Why these figures?
+They’re the ones most commonly attributed since France’s 16th Century takeover of the playing card.
+The names behind face cards may differ between eras and regions, sometimes featuring Joan of Arc or the goddess of love and beauty, Venus.

 Knowing the heroic figures and royals sure does bring a deck of cards to life, doesn’t it?
 The next time you find yourself playing a game like Blackjack, and you’re able to beat the dealer thanks to Alexander the Great or King Charlemagne, give some thanks to early French card makers who made it possible!